Siddhesh127/Indian-History-for-Kids/prompt_library/01_master_script.md

 - Start with a strong hook in the first 3 seconds.
 - Tell the story in chronological order.
 - Keep all facts historically accurate.
-- If historians disagree about an event, briefly mention that different interpretations exist.
 - Avoid political opinions.
 - Avoid religious bias.
 - Maintain a respectful tone toward all historical figures.